bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-9-method-signatures.rst

       public static void main(String[] args)
       {
         intro();
-        System.out.print("And on that farm they had a cow.");
+        System.out.println("And on that farm they had a cow.");
         chorus();
-        System.out.print("With a moo moo here and a moo moo there");
+        System.out.println("With a moo moo here and a moo moo there");
-        System.out.print("Here a moo, there a moo, everywhere a moo moo");
+        System.out.println("Here a moo, there a moo, everywhere a moo moo");
         intro();
       }
     }